Anthropic decision theory: Deciding Sleeping Beauty

-We have broadly four categories of agents, and they follow two different types of decisions (SIA-like and SSA-like).
-In the Sleeping Beauty problem (and in more general problems), the categories decompose as: \begin{enumerate} \item Selfless agents who will follow SIA-type odds. \item (Copy-)Altruistic total utilitarians who will follow SIA-type odds. \item (Copy-)Altruistic average utilitarians who will follow SSA-type odds. \item Selfish agents who will follow SSA-type odds. \end{enumerate} For the standard Sleeping Beauty problem, the first three decisions derived from consistency.
-The same result can be established for the incubator variants using the Outside/Total agent axioms.
-The selfish result, however, needs to make use of the Isomorphic decisions axiom.
+For the standard Sleeping Beauty problem, the first three results are derived from anthropic diachronic consistency.
+The same result can be established for the incubator variants using irrelevant outside details principle.
+The selfish results, however, need to make use of the irrelevant inside details principle.